G1anC/PortFolio-1.0/README.md

  <h1 style="color:blue;">My PortFolio</h1>

-This is my personal portfolio that i did as a training as my first Web Development project.
+***This is my personal portfolio.***

+It is a training to frond-end and a great entry to my level as you would come across my Github

 ![image](https://github.com/G1anC/PortFolio/assets/114910356/8ee95fa4-15da-46f3-a934-2cda6f8d1f6a)